azuretea/drf_w_calloway/README.md

 Christian and I need to understand the relative endpoints between Django Rest Framework and Ember.js.

-By documenting the sets taken, and producting working code with both of these frameworks, we hope to take our learnings and apply them to the prophet framework.
+By documenting the steps taken, and producting working code with both of these frameworks, we hope to take our learnings and apply them to the prophet framework.